iotcomms/iotcomms-react-webrtc/README.md

 * sipServer property - This is an optional property indicating where to connect with the server.
 If this is not set the value of sipDomain is used.
 * sipUser - is the user id to be used for authentication
 * destination - is the remote destination to be called
+* metaData - is an object to be passed to the remote side in a X-MetaData SIP header.
+The object is JSON stringified and then URL encoded before inserted as header value.

 When the component has mounted and have connection with the server a "Call" button is rendered.
 When this is pushed a call is placed to the destination configured in the destination property.